 *Nike sponsored eight teams in the World Cup.
 Half the players in the World Cup Final had Nike shoes on their feet.

 *The Q-Score is a way to gauge the value or fame of a brand, celebrity, sports figure, movie or show.
 The better the Q-Score, then the more known or respected the brand or individual.
 These scores can ebb and flow based upon the influence of a figure and their activities.
-Winning the World Cup or an oscar, or say getting caught in a scandal, can boost or lower this score.
+Winning the World Cup or an Oscar, or say getting caught in a scandal, can boost or lower this score.

 They say any news is good news.
 This is true to an extent, but, obviously this depends on the news.
-Zidane, one of the greatest soccer players of all time, and already well known, was introduced to a new audience in some ways after the head butting incidend in the 2006 World Cup in Germany.
+Zidane, one of the greatest soccer players of all time, and already well known, was introduced to a new audience in some ways after the head butting incident in the 2006 World Cup in Germany.

-Marketing companies use this score as a way to determine whether this figure or brand will represent their product well and attrack people to their brand or product–a way to get their brand or product in front of more and more eyeballs and ears.
+Marketing companies use this score as a way to determine whether this figure or brand will represent their product well and attract people to their brand or product–a way to get their brand or product in front of more and more eyeballs and ears.

 Perhaps Barcelona’s greatest midfielder.
 Coerver Coaching recently asked Spanish and Barcelona legend Xavi, for his advice for young soccer players…